Node Setup

 docker start crescendo-1

-# Remove the container (data persists in .data/)
+# Remove the container (data persists in the .data/ directory)

 docker rm crescendo-1